My own additions to a classic collection.

 The girl hesitated, then shut and locked the window.
 Now she worried that the young man might be a little crazy.

-So this time she did tell her mother what had happened.
+So the next morning she did tell her mother what had happened.
 As she thought, it frightened her.
 "If it happens again," she told her daughter, "tell him you'll call the police."
 That evening, they went around making sure that all the doors and windows were locked up tight.

 The girl tried shutting her ears against his voice when the young man came around after that.
-"Sarah, come and ride with me," he would plead.
+"Sarah, come and ride with me," he would plead, and his voice was audible even through the shuttered window to her bedroom.
 One night she did answer, to tell him that she had called the police, and that he would have to leave if he didn't want to be arrested, but he ignored her and continued to call, continued to ask her to come down and ride with him.
 "Where is your car?" she finally challenged him, for she had never heard the growl of motor, either before or after his arrival.
 He didn't answer, but only again asked her to come and ride with him.

 Her mother finally went to the police to complain.
 They said they would investigate, and a patrolman came out to ask them some questions, but he didn't have anything useful to suggest.